frozin01/Flutter-KP/README.md

 # Flutter

-Mobile app development internship project using Flutter
+Mobile app simple project including authentication (sign in, sign out, forgot password) and dasboard (drawer and feature pages).
+Using firebase product (authentication, realtime database, and cloud firestore) as a server.

 ## Getting Started